 By: Rebecca Schiller

-Another January comes in, and with it the threat of a mental health crisis, and so Rebecca turns to the garden where she has made her home, and to the women of this place’s past.
 Here, she stumbles on a wild space of imaginative leaps, where she begins to uncover the hidden layers of her plot’s history – and of herself.
-The ground under Rebecca’s boots offers hard lessons as the seasons shift, delivering unflinching glimpses of damage done to peoples and the planet and regular defeats in her battle with the slugs.
+As the season’s shift, the ground under Rebecca’s boots offers hard lessons, delivering unflinching glimpses of damage done to peoples and the planet and revealing brutal truths about the seeds she holds in her hands.

-Yet as the New Year returns, carrying a life-changing diagnosis and then a global pandemic, Rebecca begins to move forwards with hope: the smallholding has become her anchor, her teacher and her family’s shelter.
-Because when we find ourselves in an unknown land, we all need something small to hold on to and a way to keep ourselves earthed.
+Yet as a New Year arrives, offering a life-changing diagnosis and then a global pandemic, Rebecca begins to move forwards with understanding: the smallholding has become her anchor and her family’s shelter; an ancient oak tree her talisman and her guide.
+Because when we find ourselves lost in a strange land, we all need something to hold on to – a way to keep ourselves earthed.

-‘So honest, so raw and so vulnerable.
-This much-needed story of resilience integrates history, myth and folklore, drawing on the histories of the people who have gone before and to whom this land once belonged.’ – Dr Pragya Agarwal, author of Sway: Unravelling Unconscious Bias
+‘A much-needed story of resilience drawing on the histories of the people who have gone before and to whom this land once belonged.’
+Dr Pragya Agarwal, author of Sway